Unified Targeting Tool

-The Unified Targeting Tool (UTT) is a software program used by NSA to select targets for surveillance.
+The Unified Targeting Tool (UTT) is a software program used by the US National Security Agency to select targets for surveillance.
 It has gained attention as one of the programs exposed by Edward Snowden.
 It is mentioned as part of the PRISM program, and in other documents.

 The screen captures show that the program is a web-based application accessible through an intranet, Internet Explorer 6 is shown in one sample.
 The tool has the ability to query at least one database, NYMROD, which appears to be a database of names.
 The screen captures suggest that the tool has the ability to filter by nationality (it is possible to enter multiple nationalities), location, and "target extension" (the given example is "D Diplomatic").
 The analyst is also able to enter a classification string, and include a declassification date, in the sample given: 20320108 is code for January 8, 2032.
 There is a category labeled "Intelligence Purpose Information," in which the analyst is able to select a geopolitical area, topic and subtopic.
 The screen captures suggest that the tool gives the analyst the option of suggesting how often to forward new intelligence, and enter a reason for any higher priority requests.